Voting in Modern Virginia

 The Arlington Democratic Party started using the process to nominate candidates for County Board and School Board elections in 2020.
 None of the nominees for each race that year won 50% of the vote on the first round.
 In a plurality process, had come in second in the initial vote, but no one had won a majority exceeding 50%.
 When the second-ranked

 Arlington had to upgrade its voting software in order to calculate votes for more than three candidates.
 The county had to prepare for the possibility that four or more candidates would appear on the ballot, so it did not use ranked choice voting in 2020.
-Other legislation approved in 2021 allowed jurisdictions to adopt ranked choice voting for county supervisor and city council races for 10 years, starting in 2021.2
+The following year the General Assembly authorized all local jurisdictions to adopt ranked choice voting for county supervisor and city council races for 10 years, starting in 2021.2

 campaigning is restricted at polling places, including limits on loudspeakers